spandanb/learndb-py/tasks.md

 ## User API
  - in addition to LearnDB do I want to support:
  - cursor?
+ - records should be immutable-since they're shallow copied; or final records returned to user should be separate
  - python db api, i.e. natively supported ?
  - repl should have help message at beginning
    - have an additional/secondary command to output sql example/primer

 ## documentation/refactoring
 - complete architecture.md